-- discuss the prevalence of trauma among your staff and inmates
+- discusses the prevalence of trauma among your staff and inmates

-- explain the neuroscience behind and the psychological effects of trauma,
+- explains the neuroscience behind and the psychological effects of trauma,

-- examine how trauma symptoms manifest throughout inmates’ incarcerations,
+- examines how trauma symptoms manifest throughout inmates’ incarcerations,

-- and guide you through the process of building an actionable blueprint for your trauma-resilient jail.
+- and guides you through the process of building an actionable blueprint for your trauma-resilient jail.

 Justice Clearinghouse Editors (JCH): You’ve said that roughly 70% of all inmates have histories of physical, sexual or emotional abuse as children or adults… That’s an incredible figure!
 How does that affect managing these individuals as inmates though?

 Harmony Goorley: Trauma deeply changes the way survivors experience the world.
 The shattering experience of trauma robs survivors of a sense of safety.
 It is not uncommon for inmates impacted by trauma to present as suspicious and hypervigilant – over-reacting to officers’ directives, easily insulted and often perceiving disrespect from staff and suddenly hostile (often when concealing fear and anxiety).
 Inmates can also appear distracted due to impaired attentional systems and slow cognitive processing speeds, resulting in staff labeling them insolent or noncompliant.
 In the age of The Prison Rape Elimination Act, it is especially important to understand inmates’ risk of abuse.
-Pre-incarceration trauma increases inmates’ likelihoods of being victims of abuse while in custody.
+Pre-incarceration trauma increases inmates’ likelihood of being victims of abuse while in custody.
 Previously abused inmates may be more susceptible to custodial coercion, intimidation (i.e. financial exploitation), physical violence, and sexual assault.
-These impacts are a short list of an extensive catalogue of how trauma impacts inmates and the professional posture required to effectively manage them.
+These impacts are a shortlist of an extensive catalogue of how trauma impacts inmates and the professional posture required to effectively manage them.
 Failing to incorporate a culture of trauma sensitivity into a system will have poisonous effects on the mental, physical, and emotional health of the inmates and staff alike.
-I defer to Dave to explain this in terms of brain science.

 Dr. David Stephens: From a neuroscience perspective, trauma results in limitation in how the brain is fueled, meaning all aspects of cognitive and emotional functioning are out of proportion and difficult to manage.
 Offenders with trauma histories experience more anger and then aggressive or violent behavior; increases in anxiety; increased depression and self-injurious or suicidal behavior; and significant difficulties with attention and memory.
 All of these things make it more difficult for the person who is incarcerated to function in the correctional environment and make it more difficult for them to benefit from programming and other rehabilitative efforts.